zetanumbers/rfcs/text/0000-unforgettable-types.md

 impl<'a, T> Drop for JoinGuard<'a, T> {
     fn drop(&mut self) {
-        // SAFETY: We are in the drop, so the `self.child` field will no longer be used. let _ = unsafe { ManuallyDrop::take(&mut self.child) }.join();
+        // SAFETY: We are in the drop, so the `self.child` field won't be used again. let _ = unsafe { ManuallyDrop::take(&mut self.child) }.join();
     }
 }